IliasDeros/virtual-chips/README.md

 ### Testing

 All actions and reducers are unit-tested.
 Execute tests by running `yarn test`.
-Cloud functions are also tested, use the same command inside `cd functions`

 **Note:** A recent update to firebase has broken all the mocks, so it is not possible to run unit tests at the moment